weiyifan1023/AutoTIR/README.md

 ## 🤝 Acknowledge

 This training implementation is based on [verl](https://github.com/volcengine/verl) and the evaluation is based on [FlashRAG](https://github.com/RUC-NLPIR/FlashRAG).
 The serving of retriever is based on [FastAPI](https://github.com/fastapi/fastapi).
-The model serving is based on [SGLang](https://docs.sglang.ai/). **AutoTIR**,models are trained based on [Qwen2.5](https://qwenlm.github.io/blog/qwen2.5/) and are modifications of the code from [ReSearch](https://github.com/Agent-RL/ReCall/tree/re-search).
+The model serving is based on [SGLang](https://docs.sglang.ai/). **AutoTIR**,models are trained based on [Qwen2.5](https://qwenlm.github.io/blog/qwen2.5/) and are modifications of the code from [ReSearch](https://github.com/Agent-RL/ReCall/tree/re-search) and [Search-R1](https://github.com/PeterGriffinJin/Search-R1).
 We sincerely appreciate their contributions to the open-source community.

 ## 📚 Citation